Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

-So what foods are high in fiber and how can you be sure that you’re getting enough?
-Keep reading for the complete list of foods high in fiber, plus some easy ways to include them in your daily diet.
+What foods are high in fiber, and how can you be sure that you’re getting enough?
+Keep reading for the complete list of foods high in fiber, plus some easy ways to include high-fiber foods in your daily diet.

 What Is Fiber?

-When increasing dietary fiber in your diet, it is essential to start slowly and increase gradually.
+When increasing dietary fiber, it is essential to start slowly and increase gradually.

-In addition, it promotes weight loss, supports blood sugar control and may prevent insulin resistance and associated diseases.
-What’s more, a recent study found that women who eat a high-fiber diet (38–77 grams per day) may be at a lower risk for developing ovarian cancer.
+In addition, research shows that it supports blood sugar control and may prevent insulin resistance and associated diseases.
+What’s more, another study found that women who eat a high-fiber diet (38–77 grams per day) may be at a lower risk for developing ovarian cancer.

 Types of Fiber

-There are two main types of fiber, including soluble and insoluble fiber.
+There are two main types of fiber: soluble and insoluble fiber.